fredBouvet/employee-axon-cassandra/README.md

 #### domain
 Contains the two models:
-- Command domain : The aggregate, commandHandler, eventSourcingHandler
+- Command model : The aggregate, commandHandler, eventSourcingHandler
-- Query domain: The eventHandler for projections, and queryHandler
+- Query model: The eventHandler for projections, and queryHandler

 #### infrastructure
 Contains the implementation of the repository defined in the query domain.